Saddff2/github-CI/README.md

 ### Step 1: Python App

-For this example, I'll be using a simple Flask application written in Python.
+For this example, I will use a simple Flask application written in Python.

 ```
 from flask import Flask